 Quest for the Soul (2004), The Soul and Its Destiny (2004), Christianity: the One, the Many (2 vols., 2007), and The Sacramental Church (2011).

 Journal articles, papers, book reviews, and miscellaneous publications on esoteric and religious topics.
-Recent articles include: "Prayer and Meditation
+Recent refereed articles include:

-Short papers include several in the series "Great Esotericists of the Past," the most recent discussing Annie Besant.
-The most recent book reviewed was Harmony: A New Way of Looking at Our World, by Charles, Prince of Wales.
+Short papers include several in the series "Great Esotericists of the Past"; the most recent discuss Theosophist Geoffrey Hodson.
+The most recent book reviewed was The Book of Hermes by Three Initiates, by Dorje Jinpa.

-Handouts of a course on the Kabbalah developed for the School for Esoteric Studies 2008-2010.
+Handouts of a course on the Kabbalah developed for the School for Esoteric Studies.